ansible-community/ansible-vault/examples/README_VAGRANT.md

 ## Vault Enterprise

-The role can install Vault Enterprise based instances.
+The role can install Vault Enterprise based server instances.

 Place the Vault Enterprise zip archive into `{{ role_path }}/files` and set `vault_enterprise: true` or use the `VAULT_ENTERPRISE="true"` environment variable.

 ## Notes

 1. This project functions with the following software versions:
-  * Vault version 0.11.2
+  * Vault version 0.11.3
   * Ansible: 2.6.4
   * VirtualBox version 5.2.18
-  * Vagrant version 2.1.4
+  * Vagrant version 2.2.0
   * Vagrant Hosts version 2.8.1
 2. This project uses Debian 8 (Jessie) by default, but you can choose another OS distribution with the *BOX_NAME* environment variable
 3. The `bin/preinstall` shell script performs the following actions for you:
- * Adds each node's host information to the host machine's `/etc/hosts`
+ * Adds each server's host information to the host machine's `/etc/hosts`
  * Optionally installs the Vagrant hosts plugin
-4. If you notice an error like *vm: The '' provisioner could not be found.* make sure you have vagrant-hosts plugin installed
+4. If you notice an error like *vm: The '' provisioner could not be found.* make sure you have the **vagrant-hosts** Vagrant plugin installed

 ## References